rosalbamonterrosas/stock-market-application/README.md

-Stock Market Application
+# Stock Market Application

+### The file project3main.c is the driver file.

-Simulation of stock market trading
+## Simulation of stock market trading

 The application first initializes the simulator by reading the file mystocks.txt, which contains five tickers and their prices.
 This data is stored in the MyStockPrices struct.